 Nazi Germany’s First Concentration Camp

-Adolf Hitler became chancellor of Germany on January 30, 1933, and in March of that year the first Nazi concentration camp opened in the town of Dachau, just outside Munich, a major city in southern Germany.
+Adolf Hitler became chancellor of Germany on January 30, 1933, and in March of that year, Heinrich Himmler announced the first Nazi concentration camp, which opened in the town of Dachau, just outside Munich, a major city in southern Germany.
 The camp initially housed political prisoners, and its first group of detainees consisted primarily of socialists and communists.
 Hilmar Wäckerle (1899-1941), an official in the “Schutzstaffel” (a Nazi paramilitary organization commonly known as the SS), served as the first commandant of Dachau.

 That June, Theodor Eicke (1892-1943) replaced Wäckerle as Dachau commandant.
 Eicke immediately released a set of regulations for the camp’s daily operation.
 Prisoners deemed guilty of rule breaking were to be brutally beaten.
 Those who plotted to escape or espoused political views were to be executed on the spot.
 Prisoners would not be allowed to defend themselves or protest this treatment.
 Eicke’s regulations served as a blueprint for the operation of all concentration camps in Nazi Germany.

 In November 1938, the prohibitive measures against German Jews that had been instituted since Hitler came to power took a violent and deadly turn during “Kristallnacht” (“Crystal Night” or “Night of Broken Glass”).
 On the evening of November 9, synagogues in Germany and Austria were burned and Jewish homes, schools and businesses were vandalized.
 Over 30,000 Jews were arrested and dispatched to Dachau and the Buchenwald and Sachsenhausen concentration camps.
 Nearly 11,000 Jews ended up in Dachau.